What is the NextGen Association?

 - Professional Development Officer: working with OAA to organize programs to support the professional development of trainees at Broad.
 This includes developing new event topics, identifying and inviting speakers and collecting feedback from attendees.
 PD officers also review the Professional Development timeline annually.

 - Community & Social Officer: working with OAA to organize social and community-building events.
 This includes organizing the monthly socials and planning external activities such as pub crawls and ski excursions.

 - Management and Budget Officer: working with OAA to handle the logistics of the association, such as managing the budget, overseeing data collection regarding association-sponsored activities, and determining the financial feasibility of enacting new programming.

 - Postdoc/Grad Student Seminar Series: working with OAA to organize an ongoing seminar series for the trainee community

-- Industry Bridge: Working with OAA to strengthen Broad’s ties to the many local companies to help Broad trainees interested in non-academic careers to learn more about possible careers, openings, and networking opportunities.
+- Industry: Working with OAA to strengthen Broad’s ties to local companies to help Broad trainees interested in non-academic careers to learn about openings and networking opportunities.

 - Alumni Officer: working with OAA to sustain a network of Broad academic alumni by implementing an exit survey and maintaining relationships with outgoing trainees.